raspibo/eventman/README.md

 No, this project is not ready, yet.

 I'll let you know when I'm finished experimenting with it and you can contribute.

+See the DEVELOPMENT.md file for more information about how to contribute.

 Technological stack